bytedeck/bytedeck/README.md

 2. Move into the project directory: `cd ~/Developer/hackerspace`
 3. Build the containers: `docker-compose build`
 4. Start 4 of the containers (the database, redis, celery, and celery-beat):
-`docker-compose up db redis celery celery-beat`
+`docker-compose up db redis`
-5. Keep an eye out for errors as it goes through each step *(currently celery-beat is not working, but you can leave that one off for now)
+5. Keep an eye out for errors as it goes through each step *(currently celery and celery-beat are not working, but you can ignore them for now)
 6. Initialize the database with some key data: `bash init_public_schema.sh`
 7. Run the django app locally: (TEMPORARY until docker-compose is setup to [work in development too](https://docs.docker.com/compose/extends/)
    1. Create a python virtual environment (we'll put ours in a venv directory): `virtualenv venv --python=python3.7`